 Research by Inc. shows that 85% of candidates lie on their resumes.
 These lies range from the skills listed to the diplomas secured.

 So naturally, you can’t really rely on the information provided by candidates.
 But, what you can do is use a skill assessment test to see if they really possess the skills and knowledge mentioned in their resume.

-Also, you can configure settings to prevent cheating on the test, and hence, rest assured that the candidates aren’t scoring with a false practice.
+Also, you can configure settings to prevent cheating on the test, and hence, rest assured that the candidates aren’t scoring using unfair means.